 The types of questions that a scientist asks, and the types of problems that an engineer tries to solve, are influenced by what they think is important to investigate.
 This often depends on their backgrounds, experiences, cultures, and perspectives.
 This is why it is essential for people from a wide range of backgrounds and with varying experiences to engage in science and engineering—to be sure that science and engineering respond to the interests and needs of all, and that the ideas of a diverse population are actively solicited, included, and valued in order to enrich explanations and arguments.

 Science and Global Issues: Biology was thoughtfully and intentionally designed with a framework for equitable learning, and a variety of inclusion strategies are implemented in an effort to engage all student populations.

 Science and Global Issues: Biology is a hands-on, high school science curriculum that prioritizes hands on instruction over screen time.
 Instructional design and unique equipment bring out student ideas and learning through personal, concrete experiences.
 We believe there is no suitable replacement for hands-on investigation so we’ve created a program that’s organized and manageable for teachers, and engaging and meaningful for students.

-In addition to hardbound print books, instructional materials are also available through the online portal, with new resources added throughout 2023-2024.
+In addition to hardbound print books, instructional materials are also available through a rolling release of the online portal, with new resources added throughout 2023-2024.
 Student navigation through each activity is facilitated by section tabs, and the interactive design allows students to respond directly in their portal.
 The online student portal is also where helpful resources can be found, like LABsent (for students who are absent from a lab), Spanish text, and embedded assessments.